jfarrimo/jmemcached/README.txt

 option does nothing, and it doesn't do logging in daemon mode.
 Run it with the -h option to see what the command-line options are.

+The following python packages are required:

+python-daemon
+pyev

 Have fun!